Are you a K-12 private school looking to raise more money from employee matching gift programs? If so, this article is for you!

 At the most basic level, we see some independent schools suggesting that parents “reach out to their HR departments.”
 But that’s just the beginning.
 If your private school wants to increase matching gift revenue, make sure you’re aware of the many companies that match employee donations.

 In fact, hundreds of companies in nearly every major city match employee donations.
 While we can’t list out our entire database, here are a few examples to help your independent school’s staff get a better feel for the standard match programs offered by companies,

 And don’t forget about your volunteers!
-Through the Heinz Cares program, the company offers a $250 grant for an employee volunteers for 50 hours or a $500 grant after 100 volunteer hours.
+Through the Disney VoluntEARS program, the company offers up to a $2,000 grant for an employee who volunteers for between 10 and 150+ hours in a year.

-Read more about the Heinz matching gift program.
+Read more about the Walt Disney matching gift program.